TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 *Note:* This list highlights each member’s strongest skills.
 Depending on the project, required skills or assignments may change.

+#TODO: This last part might be totally wrong we should probably discuss it a bit

 #### Supervisor
 - **Student Success:** Chosen for potential project presentation opportunities at Tech.